-2020 Mercedes-Benz EQC electric SUV spy shots
+2020 Mercedes-Benz EQC spy shots

-The first prototype for Mercedes-Benz’s electric SUV based on the Generation EQ concept from the 2016 Paris auto show has been spotted.
+Prototypes for Mercedes-Benz’s electric SUV based on the Generation EQ concept from the 2016 Paris auto show have been spotted.

-Earlier test mules had been using the makeshift body of a GLC Coupe to hide the new mechanicals, but now we finally get to see the true shape of Mercedes' first volume electric car.
+Earlier test mules had been using the makeshift body of a GLC Coupe to hide the new mechanicals, but now we can see the true shape of Mercedes' first volume electric car.

 Due in showrooms in 2019, the vehicle will be called an EQC.
 The C in the name reflects the size and positioning being in line with the C-Class.
 The EQ part represents Mercedes new sub-brand for electric cars—the name stands for “Electric Intelligence”—and models from the sub-brand will ride on a modular “skateboard” platform dubbed the Modular Electric Architecture (MEA), where the battery is stored in the floor and an electric motor is mounted at one or both axles.